OCD & DISABILITY BENEFITS

 OCD usually begins in the teenage years, but it can also start during childhood.
 Symptoms can worsen over time and can also become worse during periods of stress.
 OCD can have mild to moderate symptoms.
 Additionally, it can become so severe that it interferes with your ability to work, to leave the house, and get along with other people.
 Despite how many people have OCD, the cause of OCD is not known.
 However, there are some ideas about the cause of OCD.

 Some doctors and scientists think OCD may be genetic.
-Others believe that OCD may be caused by changes in the chemicals of the brain.
+Others believe that OCD is caused by changes in the chemicals of the brain.
 In short, they believe it has a biological or chemical cause.
 Finally, some believe that OCD is learned behavior.
-For example, you may learn your obsessive thoughts and compulsive behaviors from family members or from your environment.
+For example, you may learn your obsessive thoughts and compulsive behaviors from family members.
+Or, you may learn it from your environment.
 Perhaps all of these factors or some of them combine to cause OCD.

 FAMOUS PEOPLE WHO HAD OCD